Learning Models of Individual Behavior in Chess: Introduction

-We demonstrate that our models capture individual decision-making to such an extent that we can use them to perform a version of the ``author attribution’’ task, i.e., stylometry.
-Here, we are given a game or set of games, and the goal is to predict who played it.
-Given one side of 100 games, we can correctly identify the player who was playing 94.5\% of the time out of a pool of 400 players.
-We achieve similar results even when we only consider the latter parts of the game (which only contain unseen positions), suggesting that our models capture unique features of a player’s decision-making style.
+The resulting personalized models capture individual decision-making style.
+In addition to the aforementioned 4 percentage point gain---which is close to the gap in move-matching performance between unpersonalized Maia and traditional chess engines that do not even attempt to match human moves---our \emph{transfer Maia} models have much better perplexity on the target player's moves.
+Furthermore, personalized models outperform the base models across the entire spectrum of move quality---everything from good moves to serious blunders are more accurately predicted by transfer Maia.
+Most strikingly, our personalized models model individual decision-making to such an extent that we can use them to uniquely identify a player from their moves alone.
+In this version of the ``author attribution’’, or \emph{stylometry}, task, we are given a set of games, and the goal is to predict who played it.
+Given one side of 100 games, we can correctly identify the player who was playing 98\% of the time out of a pool of 400 players---despite \emph{not even having trained to do this task}.
+Even more, our models can perform this identification of players from their mistakes alone, meaning that they understand how each individual player differs in what they need to fix in order to improve.
+We achieve similar results even when we only consider the latter parts of the game (which typically contain unseen positions), suggesting that our models capture unique aspects of a player’s style.

+In summary, we find that the ramifications of modeling an individual's decision style result in models that could power algorithmic teaching tools---ones who know your behavior so well that they can identify you from your decisions alone, and know what you specifically need to do to improve.
+As AI continues to rapidly progress, our work shows the value in modeling individual decision-making styles in order to align algorithms with people.